MarcusRoming/VB-Line-Indenter-for-PSPad/Readme.md

 Installation: Copy into the PSPad installation path into the folder "\Script\VBScript\".
 Only copy the "VBIndent.vbs" script file!
 The function can then be found via the Script-menu: "Script/Format code/VBScriptIndent".
 If not available activate WSH Scripting in the PSPad settings.

----> If you want to have real tabs instead of spaces then change the value of ConBlnRealTab in the script to 1 !

 Known Issues:
 - Cannot handle ")Then" or ""Then" in "If Then"-insctructions.
 A space character before the "Then" is always needed!
 - Sometimes still problems with multi-line commands.